By Steve Franco. This article discusses Cal/OSHA warehouse safety violations so that workers can stay informed.

 If you find yourself in a workplace with potential safety hazards, here are some steps you can take:

 - Report Hazards Immediately: Notify your employer or supervisor about unsafe conditions.
-Under California law, you cannot be retaliated against for raising safety concerns.
+Under California law, you cannot be retaliated against for raising safety concerns, especially those involving Cal/OSHA warehouse safety violations.

 - File a Complaint with Cal/OSHA: If your employer does not address the issue, you can file a confidential complaint with Cal/OSHA.
 Their representatives are available to answer your questions and guide you through the process.

 - Know Your Rights: Familiarize yourself with workplace safety standards, especially if you work in a high-hazard industry.
-Cal/OSHA provides resources to help workers understand their rights.
+Cal/OSHA provides resources to help workers understand their rights and learn how to respond to warehouse safety violations.

 - Document Everything: Keep records of unsafe conditions, your complaints, and any responses from your employer.
-This documentation can be critical if you need to escalate the matter.
+This documentation can be critical if you need to escalate the matter and prove Cal/OSHA warehouse safety violations.

 Lessons for Employers